 - Check the attic ceiling for water stains or marks.
 They indicate roof leaks or lack of ventilation.
 Make repairs before you insulate.
 Wet insulation is ineffective and can damage your home.

-Also insulate and air-seal your attic access if it's located in a conditioned part of the house.
+- Also, insulate and air-seal your attic access if it's located in a conditioned part of the house.

-You'll want to properly insulate and air seal any knee walls—vertical walls with attic space directly behind them—in your home as well.
+- You'll want to properly insulate and air seal any knee walls—vertical walls with attic space directly behind them—in your home as well.

 Finally, if you're constructing a new home or remodeling, make sure any attic decking, which provides additional storage space or a platform for an HVAC unit or hot water tank, is raised above the ceiling joists to ensure proper insulation depth.
 The decking then should be installed securely to the top of the raised lumber after the insulation has been installed.

-Call the professionals at 206.317.5048 for all your attic insulation needs.
+Call the professionals at Critter Control of Seattle for all your attic insulation needs.

 Ask our Wildlife Management Specialists to inspect your attic and treat for these critters, after your problem species is removed.

 And what about the droppings left behind in your attic?
 Is this something you want hanging above your head at night when you sleep?
-Raccoons are known for using a single spot in your home as a latrine, while using another part of your attic as their living area.
+Raccoons are known for using a single spot in your home as a latrine while using another part of your attic as their living area.
 This can lead to matted attic insulation and reduced “R” values, which means you continue to lose money as you continue to heat and cool your home.
 It can also lead to stained ceilings and unnecessary odors.

 Let our attic restoration professionals remove that soiled insulation and replace it with your choice of insulation products.
 Our specialists can prepare insurance bids with most major insurance companies and get your attic back in shape in no time.
-From gutter protection, attic fan vent guards, roof vent guards, gable vent closures and soffit vent repairs, our team can do it all with one single call.
+From gutter protection, attic fan vent guards, roof vent guards, gable vent closures, and soffit vent repairs, our team can do it all with one single call.

 Here at Critter Control of Seattle, we offer full services for all of your wildlife needs.
 Not only do we offer services to remove the problematic wildlife, but we also offer repair and exclusion services as well.
-Very few homeowners are aware that their homeowner's insurance policy may cover the costs of repairing damage caused by wild animals; but we feel obligated to inform our customers that there is a pretty good chance that damage to your home will be covered if it is caused by a wild animal.
+Very few homeowners are aware that their homeowner's insurance policy may cover the costs of repairing damage caused by wild animals, but we feel obligated to inform our customers that there is a pretty good chance that damage to your home will be covered if it is caused by a wild animal.
 If you are having a problem with rodents, you will have to check your insurance policy, because many policies do exclude rodent damage.
 If you have damage caused by squirrels, some insurance companies may tell you that this is rodent damage; however, most states identify squirrels as game animals which means your policy could be successfully argued.